builder35abhishek/Nagios-mem-usages/README.md

 The plugin written in bash and works under NRPE.

  Steps to install Memory usage Plugin
- 1) Git cloen the repo
+ 1) Git clone the repo
  2) Copy file to Your Nagios libex direcotory.
  3) Change the permission to 755
  4) Define the command in the nrpe.cfg